Rosewood Center: Modern era and integration

-The hospital was integrated in 1956 and African American patients at the retarded unit of Crownsville State Hospital were transferred to Rosewood.
-In 1963, Henryton State Hospital was converted to an institution for the retarded.
+The hospital was integrated in 1956 and African American patients at the mentally disabled unit of Crownsville State Hospital were transferred to Rosewood.
+In 1963, Henryton State Hospital was converted to an institution for the mentally disabled.
 After reaching a high in the late 1960s, the patient population sharply declined as the emphasis shifted to the integration of the people with developmental disabilities into the community.
 The trend toward deinstitutionalization of patients has continued, rendering many of the older custodial-care buildings obsolete.
 Several, including King, Thorn, Holland, Wyman and Hill cottages, were razed, in addition to many of the farm buildings.

 Between the 1950s and 1970s, as in many similar state-run institutions in the United States, there were numerous reports of malpractice, neglect and abuse.
 In 1981, the U.S. Justice Department declared that residents at Rosewood "failed to receive minimally adequate care".
 Further investigations confirmed the reports, leading to the older buildings' being condemned in 1989.